ARM-software/psa-api/doc/crypto/api/keys/policy.rst

         The library requires initializing by a call to `psa_crypto_init()`.

     This function reports whether the implementation supports the use of a key with the operation associated with a provided algorithm and usage.
-    This function does not attempt to perform the operation, so does not use any resources in the cryptographic engine.
+    This function does not attempt to perform the operation.

     If ``usage`` is a key-management usage flag, then: